eunho26/eunho26.github.io/_projects/phd.md

 <!-- 주석 내용 3 -->

 ## Axial Plate Deformation for Higher-Efficiency Strain-Wave Transmission
-Conventional cup/hat strain-wave gears rely on repeated radial flexing of a cylindrical flexspline, which induces large restoring forces and demands high normal contact loads—ultimately increasing friction and lowering efficiency.
-We instead use thin plate-shaped flexsplines that deform axially, driven by a wave generator with axial CAM grooves rather than an elliptical profile.
-In forward drive, balls riding the CAM grooves generate axial forces that deform the plates to maintain tooth engagement with the fixed circular spline.
-In backdrive, torque applied to the flexspline pushes the balls axially and rotates the wave generator, enabling smooth backdrivability while reducing stress demands and friction losses associated with elastic restoration.
+Conventional cup/hat strain-wave gears repeatedly bend a cylindrical flexspline radially, which generates large restoring forces and requires high normal contact loads, increasing friction and reducing efficiency.
+We use a thin plate-shaped flexspline that deforms axially, driven by a wave generator with axial CAM grooves instead of an elliptical profile.
+In forward drive, balls in the grooves create axial forces that deform the plate to sustain tooth engagement with the fixed circular spline.
+In backdrive, torque on the flexspline pushes the balls axially and rotates the wave generator, reducing stress requirements and losses linked to elastic restoration.

 ---